 How to Install Artificial Turf

 Step 1: Measure and Plan

-Measure your yard and calculate total square meter of turf needed for your project, select the grass you are going to install and come up with a turf plan for your yard.
-Keep in mind that grass rolls come in 2m width and 4m width, ideally you would like to keep all the grain going the same direction throughout your entire project.
+Measure your garden and calculate total square meter of synthetic turf needed for your project, select the grass you are going to install and come up with a turf plan for your yard.
+Keep in mind that grass rolls come in 2m width and 4m width, ideally you would like to keep all the turf grain going the same direction throughout your entire project.

 Step 2: Excavation

 To remove your existing grass top soil, we recommend using a mini excavator, such as mini diggers, bobcat, etc, this will save your time and energy, or alternatively, a shovel.
 With the top layer removed, you also need to remove old soil to a depth of 8cm-10cm.
 Try to dig your yard out as evenly as possible, this will speed up raking out process.
 A Wheelbarrow can be used to take out all the removed soil and grass.
 Once excavation is done, you want to rake your existing base as evenly as possible.